-For recycling purposes, metals are classified into two types; ferrous and non-ferrous.
+For recycling purposes, metals are classified into ferrous and non-ferrous.
 You can distinguish between the two by using a magnet.
 A ferrous metal (good chance that it is steel) will have an attraction to the magnet whereas non-ferrous metal will not react.
 Some examples of metal bottles that can be recycled through your yellow recycling bin:

 - Aerosol bottle

 - Metal water bottle